TO FEEL by Murray Hidary

 as if to say, you belong.

-through every small courage,
+of every small courage,

 every trembling tenderness.

-the wind’s brief sermon
+The wind’s brief sermon

 against your face,